mfxstudios/entrust/README.md

 ### `run`

-Process a single task from JIRA or Linear.
+Process a single task from JIRA or Linear using an isolated git worktree.

 ```bash
 entrust run <task-id> [options]